usaid-cs/yesterday-i-learned/random.md

 - Sweet tea was not designed to taste good.
 It was invented mainly to show off expensive ingredients like ice, sugar, and tea.
 None of these things are expensive today.
 - "Crap shoot" means "random, not based on skill".
 Mostly to describe game shows, like The Price is Right.
 - North Korea has the world's [largest army](https://en.wikipedia.org/wiki/List_of_countries_by_number_of_military_and_paramilitary_personnel) (7.6M total, 15% active).
-- That hip-looking woman holding the Ryzen 7 1800x CPU happened to be [Lisa Su](https://en.wikipedia.org/wiki/Lisa_Su), the CEO of AMD.
 - Grits are effectively mashed corn.
 - Lost and founds should give you a receipt, so that when, say, a wallet is returned, the amount of cash can be verified to be the same before and after.
 - Linus Torvalds is married to Tove Torvalds (née Monni), a six-time Finnish national karate champion.